open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 Because template literals allow us to place any expression inside the curly braces, we can use ternary operators for quick conditional logic.

-You should now see three todo items on the screen, where the first one is already finished.
+You should now see three todo items on the screen and the first one is already finished.

 <details>
   <summary>View final result</summary>